tlswg/certificate-compression/draft-ietf-tls-certificate-compression.md

   enforce limits on the message size before performing decompression.

 compressed_certificate_message
-: The compressed body of the Certificate message, in the same format as it would normally be expressed in.
+: The result of applying the indicated compression algorithm to the encoded Certificate message that would be sent if certificate compression was not in use.
 The compression algorithm defines how the bytes in the compressed_certificate_message field are converted into the Certificate message.